Back To Basics: Perfect Way To Smoke Chicken Breast

 Step 1: Making the brine

-The first step to making awesome smoked chicken breasts is to make brine.
+In the step by step recipe the first step to making awesome smoked chicken breasts is to make brine.
 Brine does not need to be complex.
 In fact, you can make a super simple brine from a few easily available ingredients.
 A simple saltwater mixture with some herbs can serve the purpose.

 The brine helps to add flavor to the chicken through marinating it before the smoking process.
 Most importantly, it helps to keep the chicken breasts soft and moist.
 Brining helps hydrate the cells of the chicken muscle tissue which enables the cells to hold water during the cooking process.
 This is what allows the chicken to stay moist during cooking.